mjschultz/django-tastefulpy/docs/tools.rst

 http://slumber.in/

 Slumber is a small Python library that makes it easy to access & work with APIs.
-It works for many others, but works especially well with Tastypie.
+It works for many others, but works especially well with Tastefulpy.

 Hammock
 -------